Secure hash functions are practically impossible to reverse, but only if the input is unrestricted.

 If you generate 256 random bits and apply a secure 256-bit hash algorithm, an attacker wanting to recover your input can’t do much better than brute force, hashing 256-bit strings hoping to find one that matches your hash value.
 Even then, the attacker may have found a collision, another string of bits that happens to have the same hash value.

-But you know the input comes from a restricted set, a set small enough to search by brute force, then hash functions are reversible.
-If I know that you’ve either hashed “yes” or “no,” then I can apply the hash function to both and see which one it was.
+But if you know the input comes from a restricted set, a set small enough to search by brute force, then hash functions are reversible.
+This is known as a rainbow table attack.
+If I know that you’ve either hashed “yes” or “no,” for example, then I can apply the hash function to both and see which one it was.

 Suppose someone has attempted to anonymize a data set by hashing personally identifying information (PII) such as name, phone number, etc. These inputs come from a small enough space that a brute force search is easy.